Get ready for the California Privacy Rights Act (CPRA)

 Gaining user trust is the key, ensuring their choices are respected and giving them simple and transparent ways to access their data at all times.

 Clear language, reliable technology and attractive interfaces help to avoid bounce (i.e., when users leave a website due to confusing or off-putting privacy notices).

 for CPRA and privacy laws worldwide.

 ANY DEVICE, ANY ENVIRONMENT

-Ensure the right to opt-out and collect user consent in all countries and devices.
+Ensure user choices and transparency in all countries and devices.

-Create privacy notices that reflect your brand while easily managing data providers and purposes.
+Create privacy notices that reflect your brand while easily managing your site vendors and purposes.

-Measure and optimize your consent rate with advanced Analytics.
+Measure and optimize consent rates with advanced Analytics.

 Detect, apply and respect Global Privacy Control (GPC).

 No more manual handling of requests.